 - Using hormone replacement therapy to relieve symptoms of menopause

 - Being postmenopausal and having a waist that is larger than 35.2 inches and a triglyceride level higher than 128 milligrams per liter

 In addition, African-American women have more strokes than Caucasian women, and stroke is the number one cause of death for Hispanic women.

-The good news is that there are steps to prevent stroke.
-Women can actively reduce the risk of stroke by:
+The good news is that there are steps women can take to actively reduce their risk of stroke.